divvun/lt-support/docs/index.md

 # Colour coding of status

-- red: unsupported by independent 3rd parties
+- red: unaccessible for independent 3rd parties
-- yellow: partially supported by independent 3rd parties
+- yellow: partially accessible for independent 3rd parties
-- green: fully supported by independent 3rd parties
+- green: fully accessible for independent 3rd parties

 Links to documentation is provided if available/found.